 CFCOC has provided Technical Assistance for MECCA’s MultiEthnic CalWORKs Home Visiting Services: CFCOC identifies or develops training for home visiting staff and subcontractors; assists in operational details of the program as needed to advance its implementation; assists with father engagement strategies in MECCA home visiting and engaging families at every stage as partners in building home visiting services.
 We also support building trusting relationships with the SSA funder that displays credibility; assist with establishing and positioning the MECCA Home Visiting Program and connecting with all early intervention services, early care, and education, maternal health providers and stakeholders, Family Resource Centers, SSA, and HCA child abuse prevention stakeholders; and assist in building collaborative partnerships throughout the network of care in Orange County.
 Another focus is to advocate locally and statewide for policies and investments that remove barriers to access and engagement, elevate quality, and advance equity.

-Valerie Brauks, Project Director Phone: (949) 500-1206 Email: vbrauks@childrenandfamiliescoalition.org
+We look forward to our continued partnership!
+Valerie Brauks, Executive Director Phone: (949) 500-1206 Email: vbrauks@childrenandfamiliescoalition.org

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.